FHS0208/ARIDs_nowcasting/README.md

 python spearman_selection.py --data ../../data/data.xlsx --output ../../outputs/feature_selection
 ```

-This selects symptom combinations with Spearman correlation |rho| > 0.4 with the target sum.
+This selects symptom combinations with Spearman correlation |rho| > 0.4 with the target `sum`.
+The selected features are saved as `spearman_selected_features.csv` and will be automatically used by the nowcasting models in Step 4.

 ### Step 4: Train nowcasting models